The Official Guide: Wet Signature VS eSignature (2024)

 Costs

-For larger businesses, dedicating IT resources to fixing printer hardware can also cost a lot.
+• IT Resource Allocation: For larger businesses, dedicating IT resources to maintaining and fixing printer hardware can be costly.

 Every year, US businesses throw away $8 billion in handling and signing paper documents.
 According to a 2020 study by LunarPen, businesses can save as much as $20 for each document signed digitally